DDA Disabled Access Door Systems

 - goods and services like shops, banks, cinemas, hospitals, council offices, leisure centres,

 - associations and private clubs like the Scouts and Guides, private golf clubs and working men clubs.

 More information on this topic can be found on the citizens advise website.

 The best solution is always one that allows independent entry for a disabled customer without requiring additional assistance and that's exactly what wheelchair-accessible doors help achieve.

 Making doors easier to use

 Doorways and doors can be another barrier for disabled customers such as wheelchair users and others.
-While automatic sliding doors are ideal, it is recognised that they are not always possible.
-If independent access through the main entrance cannot reasonably be provided, it is important to try to:
+While automatic sliding doors are usually a great solution, it is recognised that installing them is not always possible.
+Therefore, if independent access through the main entrance cannot be provided in a reasonable way, it is important to try to:

 - Designate an alternative entrance with level access

 - Fit a call bell or an entry phone system

 - Offer assistance over the step where stepped access cannot be avoided